aminrajbanshi/Keyword-Scraping-AcademicJournal/README.md

 # Keyword-Scraping-AcademicJournal
-This Python program was developed during a group project at university.
+This Keyword Scraping program specifically used for Academic Journals was developed during a group project at university.